Pelican-Elegant/elegant/documentation/content/Mailing List/freelists.md

 Category: Mailing List
 ---

 Elegant shows a form to subscribe to your newsletter, above the fold, in the right section of every article.
-Increased visibility is said to increase number of subscribers.

-![Mailchimp subscriber
-form]({static}/images/elegant-theme_subscribe-form.png)

 You need to put your FreeList name in `FREELISTS_NAME` in your configuration file.